Yin Yoga Can Help Release Stress, Anxiety, and Stored Trauma – Annelise Piers on The Healers Café with Manon Bolliger

-In this episode of The Healers Café, Manon Bolliger (facilitator and retired naturopath with 30+ years of practice) with Lucinda Sykes about in these unstable times, society needs the full participation of Women 50+, and women need their best sleep!
+In this episode of The Healers Café, Manon Bolliger, FCAH, CBHT (facilitator and retired naturopath with 30+ years of practice) speaks with Annelise Piers on her expertise in Yin Yoga and breath work to release stressors from the body and mind.

 Highlights from today’s episode include:

 Yin, it somehow, it’s a more passive practice, you hold a pose for about three minutes, sometimes five, but the good news is most of the poses are on the mat.
 So, it’s not like you’re standing up in the air you know engaging muscle that is not yin.
 Yin is focused on the deeper connective tissues.

 What I like about a yin breath is that we’re not forcing, we’re not controlling, we’re not counting, holding, none of the above.
 Yin is about allowing, it’s about accepting.